real-4w/office_hack/README.md

 # office_hack
 Willem's office hacks, making life in the office easier:

-look_up_dns             : Look up a DNS entry my_ip                   : Prints hostname and ip address open_browser.py         : Script to open pages on browser.
+devploit3+.py           : Handy set of tools, based on the old devploit.py look_up_dns             : Look up a DNS entry my_ip                   : Prints hostname and ip address open_browser.py         : Script to open pages on browser.
 URL's in script, see all_script.py for a yaml version